Mission

 Jamie Feldman

-non-profit, tech start-up and L&D expert
+Jamie is a non-profit, tech start-up, and L&D expert.

 Joanna P. Elliot